websanco/liferay-learn/docs/dxp/latest/en/building-applications/data-frameworks/upgrade-processes/upgrading-your-database-tables.md

 {bdg-secondary}`Available Liferay DXP 7.4 U10+ or Liferay Portal 7.4 GA14+`
 ```

 An upgrade of your application may require making changes to your database table.
 Liferay's Upgrade framework makes it easy to make these changes.
 Deploy the sample project to see this upgrade process.
+Follow [this guideline](https://help.liferay.com/hc/en-us/articles/360031165751-Creating-Upgrade-Processes-for-Modules) for previous versions of Liferay.

 ## Deploy Version 1.0.0